Our Services

 BPPV is a common and often misunderstood cause of sudden dizziness.
 The "crystal" secret lies in tiny particles inside your inner ear that disrupt your sense of balance when they move out of place.
 While the spinning can feel dramatic, effective treatments are available, and many people recover fully.

 If dizziness is interfering with your daily life, do not ignore it.
-Consider starting with a free, online symptom check for Medically approved LLM Symptom Checker Chat Bot, and always speak to a doctor about symptoms that are persistent, worsening, or potentially serious.
+Start by checking your symptoms with a Medically approved LLM Symptom Checker Chat Bot to gain clarity on what might be causing your discomfort, and always speak to a doctor about symptoms that are persistent, worsening, or potentially serious.
 Your balance—and your safety—are worth professional attention.

 (References)